 When you are on a course summary page (not viewing the catalogue search results, but instead the page that you are taken to when you click 'Learn more' on a course card), you will see a ‘Join course’ button.
 Once you have joined a course you will see a number of activities and resources that you can access and complete.
 Some of these activities will be e-learning modules, which will launch in a pop-up.
 You may need to allow pop-ups in your browser (see below if you need help with this).

 Some activity modules within a course open in new windows, called 'pop-ups'.
 If this isn't working, it probably means your browser is set to stop pop-ups from appearing.
 You can turn off pop-up blockers in your browser settings:

 Internet Explorer: http://windows.microsoft.com/en-gb/internet-explorer/ie-security-privacy-settings

 You can see courses that you have started and those that you have completed in your ‘Record of learning’, which is linked from the main menu at the top of your screen under ‘My learning’.
 Here you can also access your gradebook, and list of face-to-face bookings

 Courses as a whole are completed once all of the activities within them have been completed.
 Sometimes you can only complete an activity if you have achieved a particular mark on a quiz, for example.
 Double-check that you have completed everything that you need to; make sure that all of the grey ticks next to each activity have turned green to show they are completed.
-If you are sure you have completed all the steps and the completion still isn't showing, use ‘Live chat’ to speak to one of our support technicians, which can be found in the platform footer, or email us at email@example.com
+If you are sure you have completed all the steps and the completion still isn't showing, use ‘Live chat’ to speak to one of our support technicians, or email us at email@example.com